orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/quickstart.md

 The dependency in `orchidCompile` adds all official Orchid core packages, themes, and plugins for ease of setup.
 You may instead choose which specific packages you want to install, which are listed on the [homepage]({{site.baseUrl}}).

-The dependency in `compile` is optional, but is needed if you intend to create plugins specifically for this project.
+The dependency in `compile` is optional, but is needed if you intend to create plugins to share with the community, or if you just want to keep your private plugins in the `main` configuration while keeping only content in your `orchid` configuration.

 **Step 3**